Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 * You can be guaranteed that the input file will follow these rules – consider it a contract that the producer will always abide by.
 No error checking is required.

 ### Flags
+The first flag in the left-to-right array is #1
 * If Flag #3 is set, this is a per-weight item
 * If Flag #5 is set, the item is taxable.
 Tax rate is always 7.775%